Brazil farm sector battles Supreme Court on Indigenous land rights

 BRASILIA, Sept 27 (Reuters) - Stung by a Supreme Court rejection of their proposal to restrict recognition of Indigenous lands, Brazil's congressional farm lobby is seeking quick passage on Wednesday of a bill to counter the top court's decision.

-The caucus representing the country's powerful agribusiness is also backing bills to amend the Constitution that guarantees the right of Indigenous people to their ancestral lands, its president Pedro Lupion told Reuters.
+The caucus representing agribusiness is also backing bills to amend the Constitution that guarantees the right of Indigenous people to their ancestral lands, its president Pedro Lupion told Reuters.

 "We will press ahead with our plans for legislation no matter what the court does," he said in an interview on Tuesday.